INDUSTRIAL & OFFLINE

 Tom Flagg furnished the following map (along with many others) during a research meeting on 10 June 2009 with Joe Roborecky and myself.
 The map is taken from an original 1912 J. W. Galbreath (Consulting Engineer), that was regenerated by Charles Parrott in 2002 who performed raster clean up and repair.
 This map is important as it contains all three terminal (Fulton, Baltic & Atlantic) of New York Dock on one map, all to the same scale, in their original configurations (as far as can be ascertained), and showing all street connections prior to the razing of the warehouses in the Fulton Terminal due to the construction of the Brooklyn Queens Expressway.

-This map shows the very close proximity from one terminal to another, yet were never connected, and it shows with great detail the structures located in those terminals and the trackage configurations.
+This map shows the very close proximity of one terminal to another, yet how they were never connected.
+It also shows with great detail the structures located in those terminals and the trackage configurations.

 We are without any doubt, deeply indebted to Tom and Mr. Parrott for this beauty